 3. A customer-centric orientation

-A customer-first approach is admirable and a success element in many management roles.
+A customer-first approach is admirable and a success element in many manager roles.
 But it is perhaps as important in health leadership as anywhere else.

 Decisions you make could literally have life or death consequences.
 Even if they don't, patients and clients may often be receiving these services when they're at their most vulnerable.
 Successful healthcare operations minimise patient risks and ultimately provide excellent services.